 We work with patients through our alcohol rehab programs to learn the benefits of incorporating physical activity into their daily routine.
 This works to improve your physical appearance and helps to aid in the body’s healing process from alcohol use.
 Getting your blood flowing and joints moving, you will dramatically increase your body’s level of daily functioning while improving how you feel about your physical health.

 Additionally, our patients are offered the opportunity to learn the benefits of a proper, healthy diet.
 In the height of your addiction, it isn’t always at the forefront of your mind to eat three meals a day and drink plenty of water.
 Once you enter alcohol rehab, this will become your daily routine.
 As you integrate this way of life into your routine, you will notice an improvement in your overall physical health, emotional functioning, and well-being.

 Our hope for our patients is that you feel like a brand new version of yourself when you leave our doors.
 Through our structured daily routine, we are working to provide you with the skills and knowledge of the benefits of incorporating a healthy, daily solid routine into your life that will improve your emotional health and increase your physical strength and abilities.
-If you want to learn more about the alcohol rehab programs that Muse Treatment has to offer.
+If you want to learn more about the alcohol detox near me that Muse Treatment has to offer.
 Contact our friendly staff today at (800) 426-1818 to find out when you can start rebuilding and redefining the life you want by learning how quitting alcohol changes your appearance.

 — Muse Treatment (@MuseTreatmentLA) December 1, 2021